MassimoPalosciaIT/iSOS/README.md

 **MapsKit** is used to display nearby hospitals and police offices on the map, enabling users to find directions to these locations.

-Our app incorporates accessibility features to assist our users.
+Our app incorporates accessibility features to assist our users, including support for VoiceOver.

 ## Requirements
 - iOS 17.0+